taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 <h2><a name="spm_t" href="#spm_c">Software Project Management</a></h2>

 > Project management triangle: Time, cost and quality – Pick two.

-> If you can’t measure it you can’t improve it.

-> Management is doing things right; leadership is doing the right things.

 ### Software Project Management